 Georgia has a two-year statute of limitations for all personal injury and wrongful death lawsuits, including those involving car, truck, or motorcycle accidents.
+These statute extends to personal injury claims resulting from bicycle accidents, pedestrian accidents, and slip and fall injuries as well.
 In case of a personal injury in an auto accident, the two years’ time period starts to run on the date of the car accident.
 Thus, the injured party; if they’re adults; they must file their lawsuit by the second anniversary of the motor vehicle accident.

 However, the two-year statute of limitations is “tolled,” which means it doesn’t start to run if the injured party is under 18 years of age.
 If a minor is injured in a car accident, the two years time limit doesn’t start to run until they’re emancipated by marriage or reach their eighteenth birthday.

 Related Content: Uninsured Driver Accidents in Georgia